ecotillasanchez/ecotillasanchez.github.io/_pages/publications.md

 > Press

+AAAS EurekAlert!
+OSU research shows how hackers can target smart meters to destabilize electricity grid.

+KGW8.
+OSU researches ways to modernize hydroelectric power and energy storage.

 Science Magazine.
 What Keeps the Power On?

 US News and World Report.
-It's Hard to Bring Down the Electric Grid
+It's Hard to Bring Down the Electric Grid.

 Science Daily.
-Why It's Hard to Crash the Electric Grid
+Why It's Hard to Crash the Electric Grid.